Healthdirect Free Australian health advice you can count on.

 Baker Heart and Diabetes Institute

-The Baker Specialist Clinics are located on the Alfred Research Alliance precinct in Melbourne.
-They are one of the country's leaders in patient care, clinical outcomes, research and education.
+The Baker Specialist Clinics are based on the Alfred Research Alliance precinct in Melbourne and are among Australia's leading centres for patient care, clinical outcomes, research and education.

 How the Baker Heart and Diabetes Institute can help